How many contact hours are there per week?

 Are the courses open to international students?

 Yes, we welcome applications from international students and have students from many parts of the world studying with us.

-Support and advice on visas, immigration regulations, working and living in the UK and entry requirements is available from the International Office.
+Support and advice on visas, immigration regulations, working and living in the UK and entry requirements is available on our international applicants website.

 Do you accept other qualifications, other than A levels?

 BTEC National Diplomas, Scottish Highers, Irish Leaving Certificate and the Welsh Baccalaureate are taken to be equivalent to the standard A level requirements.